 Homes in kit or modular form and the use of second hand materials will be subject to approval by the BBDAC and City of Melton.
 New building materials based on recycled content is permitted.

 Unless otherwise approved by the BBDAC, unpainted and/or untreated metalwork and reflective glazing will not be permitted.
-Infill and lightweight panels are not permitted above window and door openings where visible from the street or public open space.
+Infill fibre sheet panels are not permitted above window and door openings where visible from the street.